flowground/amazonaws-com-chime-connector/README.md

 * `X-Amz-Signature` - _optional_
 * `X-Amz-SignedHeaders` - _optional_

+### GetAccountSettings
-### Updates the settings for the specified Amazon Chime account.
-You can update settings for remote control of shared screens, or for the dial-out option.
-For more information about these settings, see <a href="https://docs.aws.amazon.com/chime/latest/ag/policies.html">Use the Policies Page</a> in the <i>Amazon Chime Administration Guide</i>.
+> Retrieves account settings for the specified Amazon Chime account ID, such as remote control and dial out settings.
+For more information about these settings, see <a href="https://docs.aws.amazon.com/chime/latest/ag/policies.html">Use the Policies Page</a> in the <i>Amazon Chime Administration Guide</i>.<br/>

 #### Input Parameters
 * `accountId` - _required_